Justuks/JavaScript/README.md

 # User story tests

-## 1. I want to know what JavaScript is.
+## 1./ 5.
+I want to know and show to others what JavaScript is.
 * Action: open home page.
 * Result: brief introduction with a test question is right there.
 * Conclusion: test passed.